 Bachelor of Arts in Music

 The Bachelor of Arts degree for music majors is designed for those students wishing to major in music while simultaneously taking a broader spectrum of elective and general courses in the College of Arts & Sciences.
 See the catalog section which describes the B.A. degree and its requirements.
-For this degree at least 20 credits other than music must be earned for graduation.
+For this degree at least 80 semester hours other than music must be earned for graduation.
 Music requirements for this degree appear later in the music section.

 Double Degrees in Music and Liberal Arts